andriy-denysenko/SelectionCaseSwitcher/README.md

 # selection-case-switcher
 Switches character case of the selected text virtually in any window.

+No installation required for executables.
+Just download SelectionCaseSwitcher-x86.exe or SelectionCaseSwitcher-x64.exe and start it.
+To use the script (an ahk file), please download and install AutoHotkey_L from http://www.autohotkey.com

-ScrollLock toggles between:
+**ScrollLock** toggles between:

-lower case
+* lower case

-Title Case
+* Title Case

-Sentence case
+* Sentence case

-UPPER CASE
+* UPPER CASE

-Shift + ScrollLock inverts the case of all selected characters like this:
+**Shift + ScrollLock** inverts the case of all selected characters like this:

 Inverted Case <-> iNVERTED cASE